mcdonc/.nixconfig/darwin/README.rst

 It will exit for each file that it wants to manage that already exists unmanaged on your system, and you'll need to move that file aside and rerun the command.

+It will also attempt to install some apps from Homebrew.
+I have not tried this on a system that already has Homebrew installed, nor without the apps it wants to install (Chrome, Firefox, others).
+The (commented-out) flag in ``configuration.nix`` for ``homebrew.autoMigrate`` seems to be important here.

 Subsequent runs to rebuild will be just: